2bitCode/StudentRecordManager/README.md

 paperwork.

 #### Introduction
-This project was prepared by the students of the IOE, Pulchowk Campus 076BEI group including other three members @ tribhuwanbhatta as it is necessary to develop a system that can keep track of their student’s enrolment details.
+This project was prepared by the students of the IOE, Pulchowk Campus as it is necessary to develop a system that can keep track of their student’s enrolment details.
 With the above aim, they should be able to have access to the information mentioned in real-time.
 This will help the management to take decisions and also